 Perhaps it’s the mix of the now seemingly ancient big band tunes, coupled with a nostalgia that’s sometimes hard to pinpoint.
 What about the experience is so fascinating?
 Because I can assure you, a real apocalypse wouldn’t be near as fun.
 Okay, it wouldn’t be fun at all and you’d probably die within the first hour.

 Maybe it’s because Fallout as a game represents a true end, and what is there left to fear after everything has been destroyed and it’s all over?
 I’m of course talking about the experience of the game itself and the mind-frame it puts you in; not the realities of a truly apocalyptic scenario – one in which you’d have to somehow survive and advance, while still dealing with the endless perils that await.

 No, Fallout to me is a cathartic experience, but I think it has more to do with collecting and organizing, rather than feeling at home in a bleak world.
 It appeals to my lust for order and cleanliness, which is also ironic considering the game is about chaos and filth.

-Even so, I sometimes do feel at home when I’m running around discovering new places, quick assigning my favorite weapons, and making sure I’m not over encumbered.
+Even so, I sometimes do feel at home when I’m running around discovering new places, quickly assigning my favorite weapons, and making sure I’m not over-encumbered.
 It’s almost like vacuuming, or cleaning, or .. something.
 On the surface, it doesn’t seem like that much fun, but there’s just something about looking at a freshly vacuumed carpet that’s almost unrivaled.